trans individuals in the US use Solace

 Solace has a number of secrets that reward longevity.
 As you achieve the big moments, Solace is ready to celebrate with you.

 The first mobile app to holistically assist with your gender transition.
 No referral letter needed.
 No meetings to show up to.
 This is about helping you be you, faster than ever before.

 Solace is your ultimate helper.
-She can keep track of your goals.
-Provide you with up-to-date information, and ultimately help you to achieve your transition goals faster.
+He can keep track of your goals.
+Provide you with up-to-date information, and ultimately help you achieve your transition goals faster.

 The app can easily help you track your personal development evolution if you take the time to set it up.

 This is a great app which can help you save time and make your live easier.
 And it will help improve your productivity.

 1.5M words (and counting).
 1000+ goals.
 Intelligently displayed based on your location and pronouns.